List of Rivers of India and their Origin and Tributaries | Download PDF

 Yamuna River System

-• It originates from the Yamunotri glacier, at the Bandarpoonch peak in Uttarakhand.
+Origin: It originates from the Yamunotri glacier, located at the Bandarpoonch peak in Uttarakhand.

-• The main tributaries joining the river include the Sin, Hindon, Betwa Ken, and Chambal.
+Tributaries: The main tributaries joining the river are Sin, Hindon, Betwa, Ken, and Chambal.

-• The catchment of the river extends to the states of Delhi, Himachal Pradesh, Uttar Pradesh, Haryana, Rajasthan, and Madhya Pradesh.
+Catchment Area: The river’s catchment extends to the states of Delhi, HP, UP, Haryana, Rajasthan, and MP.

 Narmada River System

-• It is one of the major rivers of peninsular India.
-Only the Narmada, the Tapti, and the Mahi rivers run from east to west.
+Peninsular River: It stands as one of the significant rivers in peninsular India, along with the Tapti and the Mahi rivers, running from east to west.

 Godavari River System